The Stewpot provides services to individuals and families experiencing homelessness, as well as to children and families who are at-risk.

 To those experiencing homelessness, we offer a comprehensive set of services at our main location at 1822 Young Street, Dallas, Texas 75201 (see map below).

-There are no casework services/ID assistance appointments on Tuesday afternoons.
-Priority for Wednesday afternoon appointments given to new female clients.
+There are no casework services/ID assistance appointments Friday afternoons.

 All appointments are made in person on a first-come, first serve basis.
 The Stewpot does not provide casework services or make appointments over the telephone.